Last updated on August 1st, 2019

 – St. Albans

-Okay, St. Albans might be already outside London, but it’s lovely place to visit.
+Okay, St. Albans City is actually outside London (it’s actually a separate city), but it’s a lovely place to visit.
+I would definitely call it one off the beaten path places in London (or near London), that very few tourists visit because they simply never heard of it!
 St. Albans is really pretty and is a great destination for a one-day trip from London!
 It’s always great to go to St. Albans on Saturday because of its lively market (which apparently has been there for hundreds of years and is pretty famous).
-And if you’re lucky to be in London when it snows or the temperatures drop below zero, St. Albans transforms into a winter fairytale location!
+And if you’re lucky to be in London when it snows or the temperatures drop below zero, St. Albans transforms into a winter fairytale location.